regex-clases-de-caracteres

 • [0-9]: Matches any digit

-Here the pattern [a-f] searches for all the letters from a to f.
+Here the pattern [a-f] searches for all letters from a to f.

 Negated Character Classes

-We can also negate a character class using the symbol ^ at the beginning of the class.
+We can also negate a character class by using the ^ symbol at the beginning of the class.

-In this case, the characters that will fulfill the pattern are those not within the range.
+In this case, the characters that will satisfy the pattern are those not within the range.
 For example:

 • [^abc]: Matches any character that is not a, b, or c.